inbravo/travel/june-2019/README.md

 *	Draupadi Kund is a small lake situated in a hamlet called Pandaras, it is the only high altitude lake in Drass

 ![](https://github.com/inbravo/travel/raw/master/june-2019/images/IMG_20190606_100625.jpg)

+*	A small restaurant serves tea and Maggi at Draupadi Kund.
+Took a minor pause here and met Samir and Umar
+*	Samir and Umar riding on a scooter.
+I gave my sweat shirt to Umar, who was not wearing anything warm

 ##	Mushku Valley
 *	This valley is 8 km before Drass.
 Popular for wild flowers during summer in the deserted Ladakh region